-EMDR is a highly researched approach to therapy that has been approved by the American Psychology Association, American Psychiatric Association, U.S. Department of Veteran Affairs, World Health Organization, and other major health organizations.
+EMDR is a highly researched approach to psychotherapy that has been approved by the American Psychology Association, American Psychiatric Association, U.S. Department of Veteran Affairs, World Health Organization, and other major health organizations.

-Because EMDR is not necessarily used on its own, you need a good psychotherapist can help you connect the dots between present and past.
-They act like an emotional mirror who helps you see who you are and what your internal world looks like.
-That mirror is created step-by-step through the psychotherapeutic process.
-Fragments of your past come together so you can get glimpses into your complete internal world.
+Because EMDR is not necessarily used on its own, you need a good psychotherapist – who can help you connect the dots between present and past.
+A good therapist is like an emotional mirror – who helps you see who you are and haw your internal world looks like.
+That emotional mirror is created step-by-step in the psychotherapeutic process.
+Fragments of your past come together so you can get glimpses into your internal world.

-The process of building a mirroring relationship can take a while.
-It’s a process of becoming present, attuned, and attentive to your most private inner world, including your needs, longings, wishes – particularly the fears associated with these unmet needs, longings, and wishes.
+Discovering your emotional mirroring can take a while.
+It’s a process of becoming present, attuned, and attentive to your most private inner world – particularly the fears associated with unmet needs, longings, and wishes.

 Through a combination of EMDR and more “traditional” therapy, you process old fears and you peel away layers of unhealthy responses.
-In time, you can eventually replace those old feelings and reactions with healthier, constructive responses.
+In time, you replace those old feelings and reactions with healthier responses.
 In this way, you’re creating a more substantial, solid inner world.